preetee-gangoosirdar/typescript-advanced-handons-exercises/generics/exercise3/instructions.md

 1. If the employee is an Intern, the bonus rate should be 5% of their salary.
 2. If the employee is an regular employee , the bonus rate should be employee.salary \* 0.1;
-3. If the employee is an regular Manager , the bonus rate should be manager.salary _ 0.15 + manager.teamSize _ 1000
+3. If the employee is an regular Manager , the bonus rate should be manager.salary\*0.15 + manager.teamSize \*1000
-4. If no type parameter is provided, the function assumes the Employee type
+4. If no type parameter is provided, the function assumes the Employee type of regular employee

 ## HINT

-*##*Type Narrowing:
-*##*Use type guards ('property' in object) to differentiate between types within a generic function.\*\*
+**Type Narrowing: Use type guards ('property' in object) to differentiate between types within a generic function.**

 ### Learning Objectives: